 Immune Support: A healthy gut microbiome boosts the immune system, where an estimated 70-80% of immune cells reside, and contributes to lowering inflammation, fighting pathogens, and helping to reduce mental health symptoms and prevent neuroinflammatory diseases like Alzheimer’s and Parkinson’s.

-Reclaim your wellbeing—starting from the inside out and
+Reclaim your wellbeing-starting from the inside out and learn to steward your body through lifestyle choices that honor God and fuel your purpose.

 P.S .
 If you didn't already know, I love your guts